45th Chess Olympiad: Sanctions against Russia and Belarus

 In March 2022, following the recommendation by the International Olympic Committee in response to the Russian invasion of Ukraine, the FIDE Council suspended the national teams of Russia and Belarus from participation in official FIDE tournaments until further notice.
 As a result, the national teams of both countries did not enter the 44th Chess Olympiad, and some players who disapproved of the invasion decided to leave the country, switch federations or play under the FIDE flag instead of the Russian flag.

-In August 2024, the Kyrgyzstan Chess Federation submitted a resolution to the FIDE Congress to restore the full membership rights of the Chess Federation of Russia and the Belarusian Chess Federation with an immediate effect, which had to be discussed at the meeting of the General Assembly during the FIDE Congress at the Chess Olympiad in Budapest.
+In August 2024, the Kyrgyzstan Chess Federation submitted a resolution to the FIDE Congress to restore the full membership rights of the Chess Federation of Russia and the Belarusian Chess Federation with immediate effect, which had to be discussed at the meeting of the General Assembly during the FIDE Congress at the Chess Olympiad in Budapest.
 The resolution was met with criticism by the chess federations of Germany, the United Kingdom, the United States and Ukraine.
 Former World Champions Garry Kasparov and Magnus Carlsen also spoke against lifting the ban.
 Ukrainian chess player Vasyl Ivanchuk signed a petition against the Kyrgyz resolution, which was later signed by the whole Olympic team of Ukraine, urging not to lift the sanctions against Russia.
 In addition, the United States Department of State issued a statement in which they called on FIDE to maintain the ban, and this view was shared by the United States Ambassador to Ukraine Bridget A. Brink as well as the Bureau of Educational and Cultural Affairs.
 As a result of the proposed resolution, the potential exclusion of chess from IOC was brought to a table, which might put the government funding for national chess federations at risk.
 George Mastrokoukos compared the situation of FIDE with that of the International Boxing Association (IBA), which had recently been excluded from IOC.